craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 While this Weapon is Equipped, in either hand, or Sheathed, you gain +1 to Initiative Rolls.

 You do not incur Disadvantage when making Ranged Attacks with this weapon while a hostile creature is within 5'.

+#### Versatile (yDx / +Z)
+This Weapon is designed to be used in one or both hands.
+When wielded on both hands, this Weapon's Damage Dice increases to the value (y) and type (x) indicated or you gain the value indicated (+Z) when making Attack Rolls with this Weapon.

+#### Two-Handed
+This Weapon must be used in both hands.

 ### Specialized Tags